-Example Cloud https://ClientName.axiom.cloud/SystemAccess
+Example Cloud https://ClientName.axiom.cloud/Admin/SystemAccess

-System URL Where ClientName is the name of your cloud service system.
+System URL Where ClientName is the name of your Axiom Cloud Service system.

 3. On the System Access page, select one of the following:

 • Administrators Only: When enabled, non-admin users can no longer log into the system using any client.
 Only users with administrator rights can log in.
 Non-admin users who attempt to log into the system will be informed that the system is locked.